 - a.
 Storey County is committed to indigent defense.
 Storey County and the Courts have previously established an indigent defense system providing a high level of indigent defense to the people of Storey County.
 This system, a partnership between Storey County and the Courts, functioned well and was not in need of fixing.
-In the history of Storey County, Storey County is not aware of any person who has ever been adjudged to have received ineffective assistance of counsel.
-Storey County was not part of the rural counties that were named in Davis v.
+In fact, Storey County was not part of the rural counties that were named in Davis v.
 Nevada, Case No. 17 OC 00227 1B (1st Judicial Dist.
 Ct.
 Nev.
 Aug.
 11, 2020). - b.
 Nevertheless, the regulations of the Board of Indigent Defense Services require Storey County to discard most of its successful indigent defense program and reestablish a new one.
 The objective of this Plan, therefore, is to comply with the obligations placed on Storey County under NRS Chapters 7 and 180, NRS 260.070(2), and the regulations of the Board of Indigent Defense Services. - c.
 Storey County also has significant concerns about a state agency having the power to authorize the expenditure of county funds or dictate or override the autonomy of the elected or appointed officials of a Nevada County.
 As such, this plan is not intended to authorize any expenditures of county funds that are not authorized by elected or appointed persons in Storey County.
 It is not the desire or purpose of the Storey County Board of County Commissioners to authorize a state agency to expend county monies.
-Through this Plan, Storey County elects to have its own independent contractors provide the services herein. - d.
-The functioning of the broader representation and defense services in Storey County relies upon the State Public Defender representing parents in NRS Chapter 432B actions. - e.
+Through this Plan, Storey County elects to have the Department of Indigent Defense Services (DIDS) act as its indigent defense coordinator. - d.
+The functioning of the broader representation and defense services in Storey County relies upon the Carson City Public Defender representing parents in NRS Chapter 432B actions. - e.
 Portions of this plan are contingent upon the State of Nevada paying for the increases in the budgetary amounts caused by the adoption of this Plan.
 In the event that the State of Nevada does not authorize the increase in expenditures, portions of this Plan may be eliminated and the provision of services undertaken without such funds.